-We distributed cash dividends to holders of common stock during the first half of 2019 as follows:
+We distributed cash dividends to holders of common stock during the first three quarters of 2019 as follows:

-Declaration Date Shareholder Record Date Distribution Date Dividend per Share December 6, 2018 December 20, 2018 January 3, 2019 \$0.45 February 15, 2019 February 28, 2019 March 14, 2019 \$0.45 May 9, 2019 May 23, 2019 June 6, 2019 \$0.45 applicable law, regulatory constraints, industry practice and other business considerations that our Board of Directors considers relevant.
+Declaration Date Shareholder Record Date Distribution Date Dividend per Share December 6, 2018 December 20, 2018 January 3, 2019 \$0.45 February 15, 2019 February 28, 2019 March 14, 2019 \$0.45 May 9, 2019 May 23, 2019 June 6, 2019 \$0.45

+We currently expect to pay quarterly cash dividends in the future, but any future dividend payments will be subject to Board approval, which will depend on our financial condition, results of operations and capital requirements, as well as applicable law, regulatory constraints, industry practice and other business considerations that our Board of Directors considers relevant.
 In addition, our Corporate Credit Facility and the indentures governing our senior notes contain restrictions on our ability to pay dividends, and the terms of agreements governing debt that we may incur in the future may also limit or prohibit dividend payments.
 The payment of certain cash dividends may also result in an adjustment to the conversion rate of the Convertible Notes in a manner adverse to us.
 Accordingly, there can be no assurance that we will pay dividends in the future at the same rate or at all.